itsakphyo/itsakphyo-bot/README.md

 For issues and questions:
 1. Check the logs in `logs/app.log`
 2. Review the configuration in `.env`
-3. Test WebSocket connectivity with `tests/test_websocket.py`
+3. Test bot functionality with basic commands
 4. Open an issue on GitHub